21stcenturyclan/SWBF-Battle-Bot/README.md

 ## Missing / TODO
 <div id="missing"></div>

-- It is not possible to leave a battle once a player joined
+- It is not possible to leave a battle once a player joined.
-- Add mentions of the player names in the match descriptions.
-- Assign Commander roles randomly.
 - Add DB to store results.
+- Add time constraint to matches/battle

 ## Improvements
 <div id="improvements"></div>